2021–2026 NCAA conference realignment: West Coast Conference

 With Brigham Young University leaving the West Coast Conference for the Big 12 in 2023, the WCC dropped to 9 members going forward.

 On July 19, 2022, it was announced that the WCC would add men's water polo in 2023–24 with seven members—the four WCC members that sponsor the sport (Loyola Marymount, Pacific, Pepperdine and Santa Clara) plus three affiliates (Air Force, California Baptist and San Jose State).
 Consequently, two water polo-only conferences were directly affected: the Western Water Polo Association (WWPA) lost four of its then-current nine men's members and the Golden Coast Conference (GCC) lost three of its then-current six men's members (neither conference's women's side was affected).

 In December of that year, multiple media reports indicated that the two schools left behind in the mass exodus from the Pac-12, Oregon State and Washington State, were nearing a short-term deal with the WCC for affiliate membership in all sports apart from baseball.
 Under this arrangement, which would operate in 2024–25 and 2025–26, the so-called "Pac-2" would be eligible for WCC championships and be able to represent the WCC in NCAA championship events.
 The agreement was officially announced on December 22.

 The WCC would expand still further, announcing on May 10, 2024 that Grand Canyon and Seattle would leave the Western Athletic Conference for the WCC in July 2025.
 Seattle returned to the WCC after a 45-year absence.
-However, the WCC will lose Gonzaga to the reimagined Pac-12 in 2026, and Grand Canyon announced in November 2024 that it had reneged on its WCC move to instead join the Mountain West Conference.
-The WCC will return to 10 members in 2027 with the arrival of UC San Diego from the Big West Conference.
-UCSD will become the WCC's first public school since Nevada left for the Big Sky Conference in 1979.
-Gonzaga will be replaced by Denver in 2026.
+However, the WCC would lose Gonzaga to the reimagined Pac-12 in 2026, and Grand Canyon announced in November 2024 that it had reneged on its WCC move to instead join the Mountain West Conference.
+The WCC remains at 10 members in 2026 with the arrival of Denver, and will expand to 12 in 2027 with the arrival of UC San Diego and UC Santa Barbara, both from the Big West Conference.
+The two University of California campuses will become the WCC's first public schools since Nevada left for the Big Sky Conference in 1979.